Subscribe to my YouTube channel and never miss a recipe!

 I remember how on every trip to the farmers market with my mom we ended up buying one of those beauties to eat on the way home.
 Ah, sweet memories.

 The very first year when we moved to the South, I met a sweet lady named Babushka Oka.
-She made for me pyrozhki and my heart melted at that moment.
+She made for me pirozhki and my heart melted at that moment.
 I feltlike I was home, and someone was welcoming me.
-As I later discovered at least half the town is familiar her pyrozhkis, for she is always making and sharing them with others.
+As I later discovered at least half the town is familiar her pirozhki, for she is always making and sharing them with others.
 How sweet is that?

-What is Pyrozhki?
+What is Pirozhki?

 This is a classic dish from my childhood.
 It can be baked or fried as individual-sized mini buns (pies).
 This homemade yeast-based dough can be filled with anything sweet like cottage cheese and raisins, nuts, berries, jams, stone fruits or anything savory from cabbage, potatoes, beans, peas, cheese, herbs or meats.
 Usually, these little treats are made pretty much with seasonal food.
 Think about even using your next BBQ meat leftovers.
 Yummy!

-I love cabbage pyrozhki the best — the vegetable lends itself to the perfect combination of savory, sweet, and hearty flavors.
-The recipe here is for cabbage pyrozhki that reminds me of my home country.
+I love cabbage pirozhki the best — the vegetable lends itself to the perfect combination of savory, sweet, and hearty flavors.
+The recipe here is for cabbage pirozhki that reminds me of my home country.
 The dough has a light airy texture and slightly browned crispy outside.
 I love to serve these with borscht or buckwheat soup.
 However, they are good all on their own as a comforting portable snack.

 Ideas for the fillings